 Try it instead of the apple-onion-cream sauce with Pheasant Normandy

-Lamb is often used with these fruity piquant sauces, so give this Rolled Leg of Lamb a go.
+Lamb is often used with these fruity piquant sauces, especially around Easter, so you might want to give this Rolled Leg of Lamb a go.

 Lamb Chops with Cumberland Sauce